The King Edward VI School, Morpeth: Observatory

 In 2014, students from the school's space club, KEVISA (KEVI Space Agency), designed and built an astronomical observatory on the school's former dry ski slope, securing funding from several sources.
 Housing an 11-inch telescope, the observatory is used for enrichment activities involving students, and events throughout the year where members of the public can learn about astronomy.

 Music department

 The school music department hosts many music clubs, including three choirs, a jazz band, steel band, ceilidh band and full community orchestra formed of students, parents and other local musicians.
 The department also produces biennial school musicals.
-The department has a number of practice rooms, an Apple Mac computer classroom, recording studio and rehearsal room.

 Year 9 commemoration service

 The school stands at the top of Cottingwood Lane and, in a long-standing tradition, all Year 9 students take part in a commemoration service in St James's Church which sits at the bottom of the lane.
 It is intended to give students a short history of the school and introduce them to the school's values and ideals.
 The service consists of a number of short readings from staff and students, accompanied by songs from the school choir.